 Serial ATA

-SATA is a computer bus interface that connects host bus adapters to mass storage devices such as hard disks and optical drives.
+A computer bus interface that connects host bus adapters to mass storage devices, such as hard disks and optical drives.

 Simple Protocol for Independent Computing Environments